stefandmn/ldap_auth/README.md

-# Home Assistant LDAP Auth – Three Versions (v0 / v1 / v2)
+# Home Assistant LDAP Auth – Options (v0 / v1 / v2)

 This repository contains three packaged variants of the same goal: allow Home Assistant to authenticate users against LDAP using the built-in **command_line** auth provider (which executes an external script and interprets the exit code).